jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_2_Linear_Regression_Walkthrough.md

 # Part 2: Linear Regression Analysis

 We are going to see if a Linear Regression analysis will fair better than the ARMA, ARIMA models.
+We will slice the dataset to predict Yen prices from 2018-forward, based on past data from 2017 and prior.

 # Imports